 We would like to thank everyone involved in donating such wonderful prizes and selling so many tickets for our very successful Year 7’s raffle and congratulate our prize winners: Winners 1st...[...]

 Wellesley prides itself on personalising learning for each boy.
 We focus on creating a flexible programme that allows students to progress as they demonstrate their own personal mastery of academic content, regardless of time, place, or pace of learning.

 Teaching students how they learn, so they become agencies for their own development, is key to how we approach teaching and learning at Wellesley.
 We want our students to be confident, resilient, innovative thinkers who are creative in the way they solve the problems they face.

-Wellesley is divided into a Junior (entry Year 0 to Year 4), Middle (Year 5 & 6) and Senior Syndicate (Year 7 & 8) with a head teacher for each syndicate – Gavin Hughes, Chévon O’Leary and Andrew Tait respectively.
-Wellesley emphasises the importance of preparing the boys for each Syndicate transition.
+Wellesley is divided into Years 1 – 4, Years 5 – 6 and Years 7 – 8 with a head teacher for each syndicate – Chévon O’Leary, Gavin Hughes and Daniel Edmonds respectively.
+Wellesley emphasises the importance of preparing the boys for each syndicate transition.

-The curriculum groupings across the school have a head teacher – Maths (Anand Ranchod); English (Michelle Colley); STEM (Jo Fox); Arts (Glen Jorna); Sport (Jeremy Field).
+The curriculum groupings across the school have a head teacher – Maths; English; STEAM (Marko Cunningham); Visual Arts (Glen Jorna); Performing Arts (Carolyn Hawke), Sport (Stu Pyne).
 We also have a full-time librarian (Jane Kent) and a team of learning support specialists headed by Mary-Anne Morgan.

 Our teachers use a variety of teaching practices, based around integrated inquiry, to facilitate learning using a personalised approach for each boy.